Antique Office Safes

 general use until it was abandoned on account of affording no security in case

-of fire.
 About 1827, Thomas Milner commenced to make safes with outer

 cases of strong tin-plate and sheet iron, with an inner lining of the same,